 Also, the current number of accountants/CPAs familiar with crypto is very limited, so finding an accountant/CPA that can help you with your crypto taxes can be hard.

-Why you should use a cryptocurrency tax software
+Why you should use a cryptocurrency tax software or calculator?

-Crypto tax software can be a useful tool that saves time and reduces the complexity of reporting your crypto related taxes (although it can still be a challenge).
+It saves time and reduces the complexity of reporting your crypto related taxes (although it can still be a challenge).
 We will outline some of the reasons you should consider using crypto tax software and how they can be helpful.

 Keep a record of transactions for tax purposes